Food and Drink at Down House

 We can offer a buffet menu that can be tailored to a group's needs at a variety of prices.
 Minimum: 20 people at £10 per head.
 Please book in advance.

-Unfortunately picnics are not allowed within the grounds.
-The Home of Charles Darwin, Down House is a 'Site of Importance for Nature Conservation', which means that it contains many important protected species such as very rare forms of fungi growing in the grass around the house.
+You are welcome to enjoy a picnic at Down House, however can only do so within the designated picnic area.
+Picnics are not allowed outside of this area as The Home of Charles Darwin, Down House is a 'Site of Importance for Nature Conservation', which means that it contains many important protected species such as very rare forms of fungi growing in the grass around the house.